 Customer Support Response

 Your website may have problems even with the best services.
-Sometimes they’ll happen because the staff is overtaxed, sometimes they’ll happen because of mistakes that you’ve made.
+Sometimes they’ll happen because the staff is overtaxed, and sometimes they’ll happen because of mistakes that you’ve made.
 Occasionally, they’ll be the product of disasters neither side can prevent or control.

 However, what is typically more consistent is the way that your provider responds to each problem.
-Even when it can’t be solved quickly, getting information like ETAs as fast as possible will give you the power to at least pass some reassurance on to your own clients.
+Even when it can’t be solved quickly, getting information like ETAs as fast as possible will give you the power to at least pass some reassurance on to your clients.

-WPX is stellar at this, which is one of the many reasons I chose them to host my own site.
+WPX is stellar at this, which is one of the many reasons I chose them to host my site.

-Now that you understand your options for each class of website, and why they matter so much, you should be able to select a hosting company that will give you the experience that you really need.
+Now that you understand your options for each class of website, and why they matter so much, you should be able to select a hosting company that will give you the experience that you need.